 Open April to October each year

-You can also purchase an electronic version of the trail map from Guthooks.
-Firstly download the Guthooks app free of charge for your iPhone or Android device.
-Then purchase the map from the Guthooks within the app.
+You can also purchase an electronic version of the trail map from Guthook.
+Firstly download the Guthook app free of charge for your iPhone or Android device.
+Then purchase the Guthook Heysen Trail map within the app.